 Owning a handful of really good quality makeup is not everything for a flawless look.
 You need to arm yourself with good quality brushes and applicators too.
 In our Bridal Makeup Kit article, we shared all the necessary products for a bride-to-be.
-This article is dedicated to all the Tools and Makeup Brushes you should have in your bridal makeup trousseau.
+This article is dedicated to all the Tools and Makeup Brushes For Beginnersyou should have in your bridal makeup trousseau.
 Makeup brushes are available in various forms, shapes, and obviously sizes.
 Should you buy one for every kind?
 This thought always intrigues us as we look for good makeup tools.
 People often spend thousands on long-stay makeup items for their big day.
 However, very few realize the significance of having quality makeup brushes.
 Having a set of effective Makeup Brushes solves a lot of issues you may face while doing your own bridal makeup.
 Even if you aren’t doing your own bridal makeup, there still remains plenty of pre and post-wedding occasions when you have to use your own makeup skills to look awesome.
 Not just brides, this ultimate makeup tools list is going to help every makeup lover out there.

-Essential Tools & Makeup Brushes For A Flawless Look
+Essential Tools & Makeup Brushes For Beginners

 1. Blending Sponge

-I love blending sponges much more than any face brushes because you can do your entire face makeup with just this tool.
+Well, this is not a makeup brush per se.
+But I love blending sponges much more than any face brushes because you can do your entire face makeup with just this tool.
 You can apply moisturizer, primer, foundation, cream or liquid contour, strobe highlighters, cream blushes and even setting powders.
 Blending sponges give a seamless finish.
 Even a beginner can achieve a ‘second skin’ look with makeup sponges.
 You need to soak it n running water and squeeze the excess water.
 Always buy a beauty blender that feels soft to touch and enlarges significantly after soaking.
 These sponges are available in various shapes and sizes.
 Many celebrity makeup artists swear by basic wedge-shaped makeup sponges.
 Then there’s teardrop-shaped sponges (Beauty Blender Original or its dupes), Diamond, pinched teardrop blenders.
 You can even buy tiny sponge droplets for detailing work such as under-eye concealing or contour blending.

 2. Tapered Fluffy Brush

 If you want a single brush to work with all your powder products, you need a fluffy powder brush with a tapered tip.
 The size should be moderate; neither too big nor small.
-The brush should be soft and should glide through your skin without scratchy feel.
+The brush should be soft and should glide through your skin without a scratchy feel.
 Just pinch the base of the brush and use the narrow tip for applying contour and blush.
 For full-face powder application or bronzing, you can use the brush in the usual way.

 PAC Powder Brush 238: PAC has a collection of tapered face brushes.
 This one is a medium-sized duo-fibre brush.
 Bristles are very soft and it does not soak up much powder from your palette.
 It makes blending easy and quick.